snorklecraft64/5350_Machine_Learning/README.md

   - trainFile: path to csv file to train on
   - attrs:     list of attributes in the order they appear in the data Returns the optimal weight vector

+ Perceptron:
+  Three perceptron methods:
+   stdPercep: run standard perceptron
+   votedPercep: run voted perceptron
+   avgPercep: run averaged perceptron

+  To run stdPercep method, takes 4 parameters, with 1 optional:
+  - trainFile: path to csv file to train on
+  - attrs:     list of attributes in the order they appear in the trainFile
+  - T:         max epochs
+  - posLabel:  the label in the data that should be considered positive
+  - negLabel:  the label in the data that should be considered negative
+  - seed:      (OPTIONAL) seed for RNG returns weight vector as a list

+  To run votedPercep method, takes same parameters as stdPercep returns a method that takes in a numpy array and returns the prediction as -1 or 1

+  To run avgPercep method, takes same parameters as stdPercep returns weight vector as numpy array